The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic tau decays

-We now turn to the construction of the renormalon-free (RF) gluon condensate scheme.
+Let's now turn to the construction of the renormalon-free (RF) gluon condensate scheme.
 The RF scheme only deals with the GC renormalon; all other renormalons are strictly unaltered.
-We start by imposing that the order-dependence of $\langle \bar G^2\rangle$ that compensates the factorial growth of the coefficients in Eq.~(\ref{eq:AdlerseriesOPEterm}) is made explicit, while maintaining the generic form of the GC OPE correction in Eq.~(\ref{eq:AdlerOPEGC}).
+The starting point is by imposing that the order-dependence of $\langle \bar G^2\rangle$ that compensates the factorial growth of the coefficients in Eq.~(\ref{eq:AdlerseriesOPEterm}) is made explicit, while maintaining the generic form of the GC OPE correction in Eq.~(\ref{eq:AdlerOPEGC}).
 The relation between the original, order dependent, $\overline{\rm MS}$ GC matrix element and a new renormalon-free GC matrix element, $\langle G^2\rangle(R^2)$, is then